Raised Bed vs In Ground

 Imported soil in a raised frame sidesteps compacted clay and construction fill.
 You get friable, stone free growing space in one season instead of spending years amending heavy ground by wheelbarrow.

-Existing ground that is rocky or compacted needs repeated tilling and organic matter to match raised bed structure.
+Existing ground that is rocky or compacted needs repeated tilling and organic matter to match Raised Bed structure.
 Roots of crops like carrots and beets in rows often fork or stunt until soil improves.

 Season extension